 Set Attribution Type to Dimension Attribution or Metric Attribution.

 Dimension Attribution shows the contribution of each dimension value to the change in the attribution metric.
-When you select Dimension Attribution, you can set Attribution Method to Single-Dimension Analysis, Dimension Intersection, or Dimension Layering.
+When Attribution Type is set to Dimension Attribution, set Attribution Method to Single-Dimension Analysis, Dimension Intersection, or Dimension Layering.

 Single-Dimension Analysis

-Analyzes the impact of a single dimension, such as region, on the result.
-You can select multiple dimensions at a time.
+To analyze the impact of a single dimension (such as region) on the results, you can select multiple values for that dimension.

 You can set the Priority Attribution Dimensions and Secondary Attribution Dimensions.